CJC Degree Programs

 From James Brown to Prince, Sly and the Family Stone to Tower of Power, Stevie Wonder to Earth, Wind & Fire, The Meters to Herbie Hancock, we get down and funky in this ensemble.
 Explore what it takes to master the complexity of the funk genre by breaking down the rhythmic foundation of the groove, the feel, the “pocket!”
 For all vocalists, horns and rhythm section instruments.

-In this class we will take well-known jazz standards and play them…REGGAE STYLE!
-Reggae music, despite its relatively simplistic nature, has a great deal of rhythmic and melodic nuance with an emphasis on the discipline of groove playing where each musician locks down their specific part to create a collective, ecstatic dance groove.
-We will learn how to play reggae (including one-drop, steppers and rockers styles), rocksteady, reggae-rock, dub, dancehall and if time permits, ska.
-Rhythm section players will learn how to play proper drumset grooves, reggae- centric bass lines, the chop (skank) and bubble (or shuffle), and the role of hand percussion.
-Horn and any other lead instruments will play melodies, learn reggae-centric backing lines and of course, incorporate jazz improvisation over the ensemble grooves.
-Open to all instrumentalists including bass, drums, keyboards, guitar, hand percussion and horns.
+Reggae music, despite its relatively simple nature, has a great deal of rhythmic and melodic nuance with an emphasis on the discipline of groove playing where each musician locks down their specific part to create a collective, ecstatic dance groove.
+We will study and perform repertoire by legendary groups such as the Skatalites, the Upsetters, Bob Marley and the Wailers, Sly and Robbie, and Roots Radics.
+We will learn how to play reggae (including one-drop, steppers and rockers styles), rocksteady, ska, and dub.
+Rhythm section players will learn how to play proper drum set grooves, reggae-centric bass lines, the skank and bubble, and the role of hand percussion.
+Horns and any other lead instruments will play melodies, learn reggae-centric backing lines and incorpo- rate improvisation over the ensemble grooves.
+Open to all instrumentalists and vocalists including bass, drums, keyboards, guitar, hand percussion and horns.
 No previous reggae experience necessary.